 Board of Governors

 As a non-profit organisation, the school is overseen by a Board of Governors whose primary task is to set general policy in line with the vision and mission of the school, and to guide and support the work of the School Director.

 Further information on the Board of Governors can be found here.

 Appointed by the Board of Governors, the School Director is responsible for the daily operations of the school, and its strategic growth into the future.
-The Director, together with the Academic Director and the Residential Director, make up the school’s management team, who meet daily to guide the progress of the students, faculty, and staff.
+The Director, together with the Director's Assistants and the Residential Director, make up the school’s management team, who meet daily to guide the progress of the students, faculty, and staff.

-Leading the Secondary programme of the school, the Head of Secondary is responsible for ensuring that students and faculty have the resources needed to meet the high standards set by the Cambridge curriculum, and for supplementary courses developed by Townshend.
-Through coordinating the activities of the faculty members and the teaching and learning environment, the Head of Secondary plays a major role in the life of each student.
+The Director's Assistant - Administration (DAA) is responsible for ensuring that students and faculty have the resources needed to meet the high standards set by the Cambridge curriculum, and for supplementary courses developed by Townshend.
+Through coordinating the activities of the faculty members and the teaching and learning environment, the DAA plays a major role in the academic life of each student.

 Responsible for the well-being of the dormitory students, the Residential Director works with a staff of dorm parents, counselors, medical professionals, and youth volunteers to enrich the lives of students entrusted to the school.
 The Residential Director stays in close contact with students, parents, and staff, and has a finger on the pulse of campus life.